hialin/hial/issues.md

 ### Todos, Issues, Problems

 - todo: add domain and trace traits, with full support in implementations
-- todo: change json to use lifetimes?

 - todo: write support: json, rust, fs
-- unclear: make a light refcell with lifetimes?
 - todo: c interop and a small c test

 - todo: python interop and a larger python example